4rjxn/seal/README.md

 ## License

-This project is open-source and available under the MIT License (or whichever license you prefer).
+This project is open-source and available under the GNU General Public License version 2.0 (GPL-2.0).